bhaskarrijal/bhaskarrijal-min/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fbhaskarrijal%2Fbhaskarrijal-min&project-name=minimal-portfolio)
 # Bhaskar Rijal's Minimal Portfolio

 This is an open source portfolio page for Bhaskar Rijal.
+Do star the repository if you like the portfolio page.

 ## Features